LouisJalouzot/Suffragists/results/README.md

 ### 200
 Also picks up the table of "Coming events" which might also be relevant.

-## VFW
-Checked: 100 (meetings are scattered in small tables and seems like it is correctly picked up)

 ## Suffragette
-Checked: 1, 13, 26, 31, 32, 36, 39, 44, 71, 83, 87, 89, 93
+Checked: 1, 13, 26, 31, 32, 36, 39, 44

 ### 31 (to drop?)
 - One false positive, "flower fair and festival" is not a political meeting (there is no forthcoming meetings table)

-### 32
-- Multiple event observations in single line causes speaker attribution errors
-- Speakers wrong in rows 3-7, 9
-- Row 12 contains two events, affecting speakers in rows 13-16, 18-19, 25, 27-29

 ### 33 (to drop?)
-- 2 false postivies, "garden fair" and "summer fair" are not political meetings (there is no forthcoming meetings table)
+- 2 false positives, "garden fair" and "summer fair" are not political meetings (there is no forthcoming meetings table)

 ### 36
-- Speakers missing from row 4 in 3
-- Row 5 truncates last word (pattern: missing text in last column)
-- Speakers swapped in rows 8 and 9
-- Row 28 contains 2 events, affects row 29
-- Row 36 successfully handles cross-line events
-- Row 56 missing Portsmouth
-- Rows 61-62 picked up from outside table

-### 39
-Page in the background with some readable text messes up the clustering.
-Had to manually crop.
-Picks up some events scattered in the text.
+- One false positive: flower festival

 ### 44
-- Last column truncation pattern continues:
-  - Row 2 misses speaker title "Mr HH"
-  - Row 3 misses speaker name
-  - Row 9 similar issue
-- Row 3 has two events
-- Rows 18-20, 27-30 date wrong (+1 day)
-- Rows 31-33 correct but out of order
+- One false positive: Worthing

+### To check again from now on

 ### 71
 - Missed events: Chelsea, Chiswick, Harlesden